 Not surprisingly, the size of the actual pumpkin plant corresponds to the size of the fruit it produces.
 Mini pumpkin plants tend to produce vines less than 10 feet in length, while giant pumpkin plants can easily reach vine lengths of 30 feet.

 Size is vital when you’re thinking of growing pumpkins.
-So, if you’re a balcony gardener, you may wish to stick to miniature and small pumpkins.
+So, if you’re a balcony gardener or want to use a pumpkin trellis, you may wish to stick to miniature and small types.
 If you’ve got more space to work with, feel free to experiment with some of the larger varieties!

 Pumpkin Rind Color